cdupont/keycloak-hs/docs/tutorial.md

 In this tutorial, we'll configure Keycloak for running our [small example](../examples/Main.hs).
 First you should install and run Keycloak: [follow this tutorial](https://www.keycloak.org/docs/latest/getting_started/index.html).
-Once Keycloak is running, Log in its admin interface at http://localhost:8080
+Once Keycloak is running, log in its admin interface at http://localhost:8080

 We should create a few things in Keycloak before starting.
-In Keycloak admin panel, a realm named "demo":
+In Keycloak admin panel, create a realm named "demo":

 ![realm](img/realm.png)